BIDS/repro-case-studies/case-studies/slaybaugh.md

 - Community exposure: spending time with others who value reproducible practices
 - Self-study: looking up things I saw people do that looked helpful

-3) What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
-Examples could include legal, logistical, human, or technical challenges.
+## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?

 The biggest challenge is legal: only some people can access the codes and data required.
 A secondary challenge is access: some of the work I do requires high-performance computing that is not readily available to many.

-4) What do you view as the major incentives for doing reproducible research?
+## What do you view as the major incentives for doing reproducible research?

 *Ethical mandate*: I want my work to be right and for others to be able to know that it is right.

 *Impact*: My ideas and products might then be adopted and built upon.

-5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?
+## Are there any best practices that you'd recommend for researchers in your field?

 Testing, testing, testing.

-6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?
+## Would you recommend any specific resources for learning more about reproducibility?

 Software Carpentry; the new Scopatz-Huff book.